owid/owid-grapher/README.md

 `cp .env.example .env` and populate `.env` with your database details.

-Finally, run `yarn dev` and head to `localhost:3030/admin`.
+Finally, run `npm dev` and head to `localhost:3030/admin`.
 If everything is going to plan, you should see a login screen!
 The default user account is "admin@example.com" with a password of "admin".

 This development server will rebuild and live-reload the site upon changes, so you can just make changes to the code, save the file and see the result in the browser right away.

 ## Migrations

 If you need to make changes to the MySQL database structure, these are specified by [typeorm](http://typeorm.io/#/) migration files.
-Use `yarn typeorm migration:create -n MigrationName` and then populate the file with the SQL statements to alter the tables, using past migration files for reference if needed.
-Then run migrations with `yarn migrate`.
+Use `npm typeorm migration:create -n MigrationName` and then populate the file with the SQL statements to alter the tables, using past migration files for reference if needed.
+Then run migrations with `npm migrate`.

 ## Architecture notes